IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_CURSED_TELEPORT

-Fires on the first frame that the "TeleportUp" animation begins playing after a player triggers a Cursed Eye teleport or a Cursed Skull teleport.
+Fires from the `MC_POST_PLAYER_RENDER` callback on the first frame that the "TeleportUp" animation begins playing after a player triggers a Cursed Eye teleport or a Cursed Skull teleport.
 (Both of these have the same effect in causing Isaac to be teleported to a random room.)

 ```ts
 function postCursedTeleport(player: EntityPlayer): void {}